dfsp-spirit/libfs/README.md

 See the [examples directory](./examples/) for some full demo programs which use the library.
 The example above is a minimal version of the [read_curv example](./examples/read_curv/read_curv.cpp).
 Other examples include:

 * [examples/read_annot/read_annot.cpp](./examples/read_annot/read_annot.cpp): demo program that reads a FreeSurfer cortical parcellation file (atlas mapped to a subject)
+* [examples/write_annot/write_annot.cpp](./examples/write_annot/write_annot.cpp): demo program that reads an annot file, writes it back, and verifies the round-trip.
 * [examples/read_curv/read_curv.cpp](./examples/read_curv/read_curv.cpp): demo program that reads a FreeSurfer per-vertex data file, containing one value for every vertex of a matching surface, in surface vertex order (e.g., cortical thickness at that vertex)
 * [examples/read_label/read_label.cpp](./examples/read_label/read_label.cpp): demo program that reads a FreeSurfer label file, assigning one value to a subset of vertices (e.g., 1 to all vertices in a certain region, and 0 to all others).
 * [examples/read_mgh/read_mgh.cpp](./examples/read_mgh/read_mgh.cpp): demo program that reads a FreeSurfer MGH file, containing a 3D or 4D image.
 * [examples/read_mgz/read_mgz.cpp](./examples/read_mgz/read_mgz.cpp): demo program that reads and writes a FreeSurfer MGZ file using the `zstr` stream wrapper around zlib (the pre-v0.5 approach).
 * [examples/read_mgz_native/read_mgz_native.cpp](./examples/read_mgz_native/read_mgz_native.cpp): demo program that reads and writes a FreeSurfer MGZ file using the native `read_mgz()` / `write_mgz()` functions.
 Requires zlib (`-lz`).
 * [examples/read_surf/read_surf.cpp](./examples/read_surf/read_surf.cpp): demo program that reads a FreeSurfer cortical mesh (a.k.a. brain surface) file.
+* [examples/write_subjectsfile/write_subjectsfile.cpp](./examples/write_subjectsfile/write_subjectsfile.cpp): demo program that creates a subjects file, writes it, and reads it back to verify the round-trip.
 * [examples/vertex_color_export/vertex_color_export.cpp](./examples/vertex_color_export/vertex_color_export.cpp): demo program that reads a brain mesh, per-vertex morphometry data (cortical thickness), and a cortex label, masks the medial wall vertices to NaN, maps the thickness to vertex colors using the viridis colormap (NaN -> white by default), and exports the colored mesh to a PLY file.